-At 31 March 2022, the Company had available ₹ 10,551 million (31 March 2021: ₹ 9,551 million) of undrawn committed borrowing facilities.
+At 31 March 2023, the Company had available ₹ 10,551 million (31 March 2022: ₹ 10,551 million) of undrawn committed borrowing facilities.

-The Company has been sanctioned working capital limits in excess of ₹ five crores in aggregate from banks during the year on the basis of security of current assets of the Company.
+The Company has been sanctioned working capital limits in excess of ₹ fifty million in aggregate from banks during the year on the basis of security of current assets of the Company.
 Since there is no fund based working capital limits sanctioned, bank has exempted the Company to file the quarterly returns/ statements to them.
 Hence there is no requirement to submit any quarterly returns/statement.

+(₹ in million)

-As at 31 March 2022 As at 31 March 2021
+As at 31 March 2023 As at 31 March 2022

-11. Other bank balances
+12. Other bank balances

-Earmarked bank balance [#] 124 63
+Earmarked bank balance# 151 124

-124 63
+Bank deposits with original maturity of more than 12 months 67 60

+218 184

 Bank balance is earmarked against the unpaid dividend